szym10on/szym10on/README.md

 🎓 School and education

-(2019 - 2023) Vocational school with a specialization in IT</n>
+(2019 - 2023) Vocational school with a specialization in IT<br>
 (2023 - ...)
 Currently pursuing university studies in Cybersecurity Management

 📜 Certificates

-* EE.08 (Installation and exploitation of computer systems, peripherals and networks)</n>
+* EE.08 (Installation and exploitation of computer systems, peripherals and networks)<br>
-Issuing Institution: OKE Warsaw</n>
+Issuing Institution: OKE Warsaw<br>
 Date of Certification: June 2022

-* INF.02 (Administration and exploitation of computer systems, peripheral devices and local computer networks)</n>
+* INF.02 (Administration and exploitation of computer systems, peripheral devices and local computer networks)<br>
-Issuing Institution: OKE Warsaw</n>
+Issuing Institution: OKE Warsaw<br>
 Date of Certification: January 2023

-* Google Cybersecurity Specialization</n>
+* Google Cybersecurity Specialization<br>
-Issuing Institution: Google</n>
+Issuing Institution: Google<br>
 Date of Certification: June 2023

 🧠 Skills